200106-uta-go/project-3/pkg/kreate/EDITPROFILE.md

-# editprofile.go
+# kreate.EditProfile

 A function that receives a profile struct and allows edits based on set flags to create a new profile struct that is used to `update` the yaml file with the same name corresponding to the input profile struct.

 ## Getting Started

 Our implementation will allow changes to Cluster specific entries by setting values to each flag, the `FlagName` will map to the value within the file pointed to by the YamlFileName to modify their values.

-The first section below list all the configuration flags for cluster related settings.
-The second section below list all confuration flags for app specific setting. *Note* that the `AppName` flag must be set to an existing app's name within the yaml file, otherwise the function will not change any values and log to the user that a name was not correctly specified.
+*Note* that the `AppName` flag must be set to an existing app's name within the yaml file, otherwise the function will not change any values and log to the user that a name was not correctly specified.

 ### Configuration flags specific to Cluster

+This section below list all the configuration flags for cluster related settings.

 > `Name` - *Name for config*